limwei-ps/cortex-test/README_Cortex_PointStar.md

 4. Setup and Upgrade github repository (Version Control: clone and fetch)
     - Use pointstar repository as template.
     - Whenever Google Cloud update their Cortex Data Foundation, the updates will be fetched and rebased to template branches before being merging to evaluate the impact and pushed to pre-prod and prod environment.
+    - enable Secret Manager API
+    - go to cloud build
+    - configure host connection
+    - go to setting and enable secret manager for the build account to be used
+    - create trigger

 B. Select deployment options

 1. Configure and Build